I:01:10 Equal Opportunity, Affirmative Action, and Nondiscrimination

 MTSU will take affirmative action to ensure that applicants for employment and employees are treated in a nondiscriminatory manner.
 Such action shall include, but not be limited to:

 A. Making employment decisions which further the principle of equal opportunity and affirmative action;

 B. Recruiting, hiring, training, and promoting persons in all job titles without regard to any of the foregoing prohibited factors;

-C. Insuring that promotion decisions are in accord with principles of equal opportunity and affirmative action by imposing only valid requirements for job, educational, and other opportunities; and
+C. Ensuring that promotion decisions are in accord with principles of equal opportunity and affirmative action by imposing only valid requirements for job, educational, and other opportunities; and,

-D. Insuring that all employment decisions are implemented without prohibited discrimination.
+D. Ensuring that all employment decisions are implemented without prohibited discrimination.